dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-I have updated the code with my ps1 final face which is a mummy created from my imagination.
+I have transferred the mummy's feature into this part.
+The face and eyes now can match the origin image well.